 How To Get Involved

-There are many things for you to do at Western besides go to classes and study.
+There are many things for you to do at WCSU besides go to classes and study.
 As a matter of fact, we recommend that you get involved.
-If you are not a member of the Athletics Teams, become a member of a recreation or clubs sport team to keep you physically fit.
+If you are not a member of the athletics teams, become a member of a recreation or clubs sport team or go to one of the many fitness classes, like Zumba or Yoga, to keep you physically fit.
+Or join the Adventure Club.
 If you don’t like to run around yourself, become an active supporter, a SuperFan, and attend WCSU Games.
 Join a student organization to make friends and to get involved on campus and in the community.
 These kinds of activities always look good on your resume – and they are fun in the process.
-Western offers many other events that are worth attending: concerts and recitals, theater productions, musicals, and opera to name just a few.
-Check out the events calendar on the main web site, look for announcements in WestConnduit, or refer to one of our weekly flyers to keep you up to date.
-And being a commuter should not be an excuse not to get involved.
+You could even win an award at the Student Leadership Recognition Banquet.
+WCSU offers many other events that are worth attending: concerts and recitals, theater productions, musicals, and opera to name just a few.
+Check out the weekly WOW (What’s On at WCSU) on the main website, look for announcements in WestConnduit, or pay attention to the many flyers posted around campus, on the shuttle, or the tv screens to keep you up to date.

 Recreation, Intramurals, and Club Sports